Shahid199578/whatsappweb/README.md

 ## Usage

 1. Prepare the input Excel file:
-- Create an Excel file with two columns: "Number" and "Message".
+- Create an Excel file with two columns: "Number" and "Message" or you can use demo.xlsx.
 - Enter the phone numbers and corresponding messages in the respective columns.

 2. Run the script: